lynettequek/lynettequek.github.io/_posts/2015-05-14-WebAudio-Blog-3.md

 - base for tone controls (bass, mid, treble), graphic equalizers and advanced filters
 - can be combined to form complex filters
 - default filter is lowpass (cutting high frequencies)
+- `frequency` default value is 350Hz
+- `frequency` ranges from 10Hz to half the Nyquist frequency

 LINKS: